Rio Grande Green Amethyst

 Rarity

-Prized for its exceptional quality, Rio Grande Green Amethyst hails from the Sierra do Cristal Mine (Mountain Range of the Crystal Mine) located in Irai in Brazil’s southernmost state of Rio Grande do Sul (Large River of The South).
-Mined directly from host rock, Rio Grande Green Amethyst is typically found in vugs (small cavities in a rock or vein, often with a mineral lining).
+Highly coveted for their rare beauty, Rio Grande Green Amethyst hails from the Sierra do Cristal Mine (Mountain Range of the Crystal Mine) located in Irai in Brazil’s southernmost state of Rio Grande do Sul.
+Mined directly from host rock, Rio Grande Green Amethyst’s typically found in vugs, small cavities in a rock or vein, often with a mineral lining.
+At around 12 percent, the cut yield for Rio Grande Green Amethyst is lower than usual, the typical return on a gem mineral is 20 – 35 percent.

-The state after which this Green Amethyst is named, Rio Grande do Sul, is a major producer of Quartz gemstones.
-Brazil is the world’s leading Citrine producer and most production comes from Brazil’s southernmost state, Rio Grande do Sul.
-Ametista do Sul, a town in Rio Grande do Sul, reportedly has the earth’s largest deposit of Amethyst and is frequently described as the world capital for this gemstone.
+Brazil is the world’s leading Citrine miner, with most production coming from Brazil’s southernmost state, Rio Grande do Sul.
+Ametista do Sul, a town in Rio Grande do Sul, reportedly has the earth’s largest Amethyst deposit, and is frequently described as the world capital for this gemstone.

 Durability & Care